Major Gift Fundraising: All you need to know

 Step Five: Demonstrate and Promote Tangible Outcomes

-Let’s assume your cultivation efforts have been successful, and your annual fund donor, Nancy, made a contribution to your rec center expansion.
+Let’s assume your cultivation efforts have been successful, and your annual fund donor, Nancy, made a major contribution to your rec center expansion.
 For her generosity, Nancy deserves to stay in the loop long after her gift has been received.
 She clearly felt passionate about the project and will want to see the end results!

 Once the new rec center wing is built, you’ll want to update Nancy and all your other contributors, so they know their money went to the right place.
 You can invite them to the recreation center or show them pictures of kids enjoying the space.